erikdubois/Aureola/README.md

 The conky files 'HOME' folder is ./config/conky.

-Anything in there will be started by conky.
+Anything with the name conky.conf will be started by conky.

-# Installation of the program conky
+# Running a conky

-If you see nothing then you may still need to install conky.

-	sudo apt-get install conky conky-all

-	or
+Now you have a hidden folder on your computer with all the conky's of aureola.

+Navigate to ~/.aureola  (or stay in your download folder)

+and choose a directory of a conky you like.

-run the script provided (which gets more programs to know your motherboard name, etc...)
+Run the installation script provided :

-	- install-conky-and-extra-software.sh
+	install-conky.sh

+This script will provide the following steps :

+	- making sure all folders are available
+	- alerting if you want to overwrite the ~/.config/conky files
+	- copy all files to ~/.config/conky
+	- making sure you autostart conky next boot
+	- checking dependancies and installing the extra software needed for this conky
+	- and last but not least - run the conky

 I recommend you use also the conkymanager but there is a but.
 Read on.